refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `loginLink`

 :::info
-`loginLink` property is only available for types `register` and `forgotPassword`.
+The `loginLink` property is only available for types `register` and `forgotPassword`.
 :::

-`loginLink` property defines the link to the login page and also you can give a node to render.
+The `loginLink` property defines the link to the login page and also you can give a node to render.
 The default value is `"/login"`.

 ```tsx
 const MyRegisterPage = () => {